python/mypy/docs/source/getting_started.rst

        for name in names:
            print('Hello ' + name)

-As a final example, suppose want to write a function that can accept *either* ints or strings, but no other types.
-We can express this using the ``Union`` type:
+As another example, suppose you want to write a function that can accept *either* ints or strings, but no other types.
+You can express this using the ``Union`` type:

 .. code-block:: python